 Understanding Home Charging Costs

-- How much you drive
+- How much you drive (an estimate, in miles)

-- How efficient your EV is
+- How efficient your EV is (in mi/kWh, more below)

-- How much you pay for energy
+- How much you pay for electricity (consult your bill for this)

 How much do you drive?